 - CQG Trading Account Numbers

-Sierra Chart supports the CQG Trading platform service.
-With the CQG Trading platform service you are able to trade futures and futures spreads for many exchanges in the world.
+With the CQG Trading platform service you are able to chart and trade futures for many exchanges in the world.

 Refer to the supported CQG exchange list for the exchanges that you can trade on.